-27 Apr NHS Hospital ensure staff and patient safety without compromising on clarity
+27 Apr NHS Hospital ensures patient safety and clarity

 Since the start of the Covid-19 outbreak in 2020, like many hospitals around the world, St George’s University Hospital have had to make huge adaptations to the way they work, hospital protocols and health and safety regulations.
 Dedicated to keeping their patients, staff and community safe, the Trust reached out to Contacta to assist them in this task.